MEDA Membership Services and Programs

 Help a Fellow MEDA Member

-Using our mass mailing system, members can request help from other economic developers on various topics and receive instant responses.
+Using our mass emailing system, members can request help from other economic developers on various topics and receive instant responses.
 Business attraction plans, facade financing, and commercial rehabilitation are just some of the topics that your fellow MEDA members will be able to give you direction, guidance, application examples, and advice - and there is no extra fee for this service!

-Available for anyone interested in economic development in Michigan, MEDA has Facebook, LinkedIn, Twitter and Wordpress pages where we provide the latest-breaking economic development news.
+Available for anyone interested in economic development in Michigan, MEDA has Facebook, LinkedIn, and Twitter pages where we provide the latest-breaking economic development news.
 These sites are also a great place for members to discuss and share ideas with each other.

 State Agency Networking

 Through our membership programs, Capitol Day, Annual Meeting and other conferences, you will be able to speak with a variety of State agency staff to get up-to-the-minute information and feedback on State programs.

 On an on-going basis, MEDA keeps its members aware of the latest status of key legislative initiatives impacting economic development.